 Comparing surgery and radiotherapy

 In terms of oncologic outcomes, surgery and radiotherapy are considered comparable.
 Younger healthier men are often recommended to undergo surgery as the most significant adverse effects of radiotherapy (radiation cystitis, chronic hematuria, etc.) tend to manifest 10 to 15 years following treatment.
 Additionally, following surgery, radiotherapy in the form of EBRT may be offered as adjuvant or salvage treatment.
 While surgery can be performed following primary radiotherapy, it is not often done due to the complexity of the surgery following radiation and the substantially increased risk of incontinence and erectile dysfunction.
+Also, patients undergoing salvage prostatectomy are at increased risk of intraoperative rectal injury which could require colostomy.

 Focal therapies and other options